hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 * `max_unavailable_percent` - (Optional), The maximum number of instances(calculated as percentage) that can be unavailable during the update process.
 Conflicts with `max_unavailable_fixed`.
 Percent value is only allowed for regional managed instance groups with size at least 10.

 * `min_ready_sec` - (Optional), Minimum number of seconds to wait for after a newly created instance becomes available.
 This value must be from range [0, 3600]

+* `replacement_method` - (Optional), The instance replacement method for managed instance groups.
+Valid values are: "RECREATE", "SUBSTITUTE".
+If SUBSTITUTE (default), the group replaces VM instances with new instances that have randomly generated names.
+If RECREATE, instance names are preserved.
+You must also set max_unavailable_fixed or max_unavailable_percent to be greater than 0.
 - - -

 The `named_port` block supports: (Include a `named_port` block for each named-port required).